 The Hidden Dangers of Unregulated Ebikes on the Road

 Modified or overpowered electric bicycles blur the line between standard bikes and motor vehicles.
-These illegal ebikes often exceed 28 mph (45 km/h) or lack pedal-assist cutoff mechanisms, creating hazards in bike lanes and shared pathways.
+These non-compliant models often exceed standard speed limits or lack required safety mechanisms, creating hazards in bike lanes and shared pathways.
 Municipalities report increased accidents involving uncertified models, particularly when riders bypass speed restrictors.

 Speed and Power: The Core Safety Issues

-Non-compliant electric bikes frequently violate three key safety parameters: motor wattage (beyond 750W in the US/EU), throttle operation without pedaling, and absence of UL certification for batteries.
-For example, NHTSA data shows lithium-ion fires caused by aftermarket battery modifications increased 140% from 2020-2023.
+Non-compliant electric bikes frequently violate key safety parameters, including motor wattage limits, throttle operation without pedaling, and a lack of proper certification for batteries.
+Data shows that lithium-ion fires caused by aftermarket battery modifications have seen a significant increase in recent years.

 Understanding Ebike Classifications and Local Laws